juanfran/posts/js/ts-refactor/ts-refactor-en.md

             // Replace the variable assigment
             variable.replaceWithText(`name = 'my new test'`);

-            // Access the position of the variable relative to the constructor and insert the console.log after it const index = variable.getVariableStatement().getChildIndex();
+            // Access the position of the variable relative to the constructor and insert console.log after it const index = variable.getVariableStatement().getChildIndex();
             classConstructor.insertStatements(index + 1, 'console.log(name);');
         }